yiftos/Sudoku/README.md

 # Sudoku

-Interactive sudoku game program with an integer programming solver copmonent
+An interactive sudoku game program with an integer programming solver copmonent